 For consumers, the main benefits of open banking are:

 - Full control of their own financial data

 - Enhanced banking experience across different financial services

 - Reduced costs with much lower switching costs

 - Quick access to the latest and greatest Fintech innovations

 For corporate treasury, the main benefits of open banking are:

-- KYC process can be streamlined with the introduction of APIs
+- KYC process can be streamlined with API integrations

 - Quick access to and adoption of the latest and greatest Fintech innovations that are targeted at corporate financial challenges

 - Real-time treasury becomes possible with the proliferation of faster payments, instant settlement, and real-time availability of balance and transaction data